Meat Sandwich (1 Sandwich)

 Choose Whole Grain Bread

-Opt for whole grain or multigrain bread instead of white bread for your sandwich.
-Whole grains are digested more slowly, which can help moderate blood sugar levels.
+Opt for whole grain or multigrain bread instead of white bread for your sandwich to help moderate blood sugar levels.

 Incorporate Healthy Fats

-Add avocado slices or a small amount of olive oil-based spread to your sandwich.
-Healthy fats can slow down the absorption of sugar into your bloodstream.
+Add avocado or a small amount of olive oil-based dressing to your sandwich to help stabilize blood sugar levels.

 Discover